Nonsmooth Analysis and Optimization: Monotone operators and proximal points

 \chapter{Monotone operators and proximal points}

 Any minimizer $\bar x\in X$ of the convex functional $F:X\to \Rbar$ satisfies by \cref{thm:convex:fermat} the Fermat principle $0\in\partial F(\bar x)$.
 To obtain from this useful information about (and, later, implementable algorithms for the computation of) $\bar x$, we thus have to study the mapping $x\mapsto \partial F(x)$.
-To avoid technical difficulties -- and since we will use the following results mainly for numerical algorithms, i.e., for $X=\R^N$ -- we restrict the discussion in this and the next chapter to Hilbert spaces (but see \cref{rem:monotone:banach} below).
-This allows identifying $X^*$ with $X$; in particular, we will from now on identify the set $\partial F(x)\subset X^*$ of subderivatives with the corresponding set in $X$ of subgradients (i.e., their Riesz representations).
+To avoid mechnical difficulties -- and since we will use the following results mainly for numerical algorithms, i.e., for $X=\R^N$ -- we restrict the discussion in this and the next chapter to Hilbert spaces.
+This allows identifying $X^*$ with $X$; in particular, we will from now on identify the set $\partial F(x)\subset X^*$ of subderivatives with the corresponding set in $X$ of Riesz representations (\emph{subgradients}).